ibrahimaziz9947/referral-app/README.md

 # Referral App

 ## Project Description
-This is a referral system built with Node.js, Express, and MongoDB.
+This is a referral software built with Node.js, Express, and MongoDB.
 Users can sign up, generate a unique referral code, and refer others using the referral code.
 The app also handles password reset functionality

 ## Setup Instructions
 To set up and run the project, follow these steps: